Words by Pavan Shamdasani

 But over the next two years, things began to evolve, first testing extracted beer yeasts and using freshly-pressed apple juice, then yeast strains from Belgium and experimenting with fruits, plants, herbs and spices.

 “I’d only ever had German ciders, never the [sweeter] English ones, so that was all I really knew,” he says.
-“Eventually one of them worked and I brought a bottle to a brewers’ meet up at [popular craft beer bar] Khoai.
+“Eventually one of them worked and I brought a bottle to a brewers’ meet up at [Saigon-based craft beer chain] Khoai.
 People really liked it.”

 Vietnamese Highland Origins